 The Organization is exempt from income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
 The Organization is also subject to federal excise taxes imposed on private foundations.
 The excise tax is imposed on net investment income, as defined under federal laws, which includes interest, dividends, and net realized capital gains, less expenses incurred in the production of investment income.
-For the year ended December 2021, the Organization had no investment income, therefore had no excise tax.
 The Organization has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.